Jim Lampley: KCBS

 In 1987, Lampley moved to CBS.
 At CBS, he took over duties as co-anchor on the daily news show in Los Angeles, and also was a correspondent.
-That same year, he began working for HBO, covering boxing and HBO's annual telecast of Wimbledon.
+That same year, he began working for HBO, covering boxing and HBO's annual telecast of the Wimbledon Championships.
 He also attended the Albertville Olympics in 1992, as a news anchor for KCBS-TV.

 NBC Sports

-In 1992, Lampley moved to NBC, where he helped cover the 1992 Barcelona Olympics, 1993 Ryder Cup, and the 1996 Atlanta Olympics.
+In 1992, Lampley moved to NBC, where he helped cover the 1992 Barcelona Olympics, 1993 Ryder Cup, 1994 Grand Prix of Toronto, and the 1996 Atlanta Olympics.
 In 1993, Lampley took over studio hosting duties for Bob Costas on The NFL on NBC.
 Lampley moved to play-by-play duties for NBC's NFL telecasts the following year and was later replaced by Greg Gumbel.
 While with NFL on NBC, he was slated to join Jim Laslavic as the #8 announcing team in 1997 during Week 9's Tennessee Oilers-Arizona Cardinals game; however, he was not placed in the lineup at all.
 In 1995, he began working at the Real Sports with Bryant Gumbel HBO series.
 In 1998, he covered the Nagano Olympics and the Goodwill Games for Turner, and in 2000, he covered the Sydney Olympics, again for NBC.

 In 2004, Lampley was the daytime anchor for NBC's Olympics coverage for the 2004 Summer Olympics, as well as anchoring the USA Network's coverage of the Games.
 In 2006, Lampley served as a central correspondent for the 2006 Winter Olympics which aired on the networks of NBC Universal.
 Torino 2006 was the 13th Olympics Lampley covered, surpassing the record set by America's original voice of the Olympics, Jim McKay.
 Lampley was again called upon to anchor for the 2008 Summer Olympics in Beijing, China, Lampley's 14th Games.
 The 2010 Winter Olympics was the first time since the 1980 Summer Olympics that he didn't cover.
 Al Michaels served as the daytime host of the 2010 Olympics on NBC.
 Lampley also did not cover the 2012 Summer Olympics either in which Michaels also served as the daytime host.